Administrative divisions of Thailand: Governance

 The provinces are governed by a governor appointed by the central government.
 Specifically, the Ministry of the Interior is a part of the Bangkok Government.
 The norm for naming the provinces is using the provincial capital as the name, which is why they are called namesake cities.
-A notable difference from history was during the post-Franco-Siamese War period when there was a DMZ around the border which falls on the Mekong river.
+A notable difference from history was during the post-Franco-Siamese crisis period when there was a DMZ around the border which falls on the Mekong river.
 During this time, there was a province called Nong Khai but the capital was in Ban Makkhaeng.
 A province is administered by a governor (ผู้ว่าราชการจังหวัด) who is appointed by the Minister of Interior.
 The provinces are named after their namesake cities, a cities which were the "capital" at the time of its founding.
 Also, in several provinces the administration has been moved into a new building outside the city.

 History

 Ayutthaya Kingdom

 Most provinces date back to the time of subservient city-states, chiefdoms, and even vassal kingdoms.
 The polity was called muangs, not to be confused with modern muangs which means cities, which had their own satellite muangs.
 Traditionally ruled by a local ruling family, these muangs had a high level of autonomy.
 The highest king of these muangs, phaya or khun luang, though the titles changes over history, ruled these muangs through a system of tributes.
 The king did not have much control over these muangs which lead to uprisings and rebellions.
 During the war, these muangs often switched sides which leads to the downfall of the Ayutthaya Kingdom.

 The provinces were separated into two classes and four different levels.